 Wouldn’t it be nice if the treatment of depression was simple?
 Unfortunately, there’s nothing simple about depression treatment in the real world.
 Treatment-resistant depression (TRD) refers to illness that hasn’t respond to trials of adequate duration and dosage of at least two antidepressants.
-It may be that treatment didn’t work in the first place, or it may be a matter of what worked before has stopped working.
+It’s important that previous medication trials be long enough that you’re actually seeing the therapeutic effect (or lack thereof) and not just side effects.
+For people who do experience treatment resistance, it may be that treatments that were trialled didn’t work in the first place, or it may be a matter of what worked before has stopped working.

 STAR*D, a large study conducted under real-world conditions, found that only about 1/3 of people get well with one anti-depressant trial, a further 1/4 get well with a second trial, and only 67% get well after a fourth medication trial.
 That’s a whole lot of people not getting well.
 So if you fall into that category of TRD, what are your options?

 Clarify the diagnosis